meta19Ken/Crypto.com/INSTALLATION.md

+#Crypto.com QA Challenges V1.0 Task and V2.2 Task installation guide.

-# Steps to follow to setup API automation in local system:
+**Steps to follow to setup API automation in local system:**

 **Install Java: [Skip this step if already installed]**
 - Check if Java is installed.